Bharatpratap392/TapNTrip/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-If you encounter any issues:

-1. Check the troubleshooting section above
-2. Search existing issues in the repository
-3. Create a new issue with detailed information:
-   - Operating system and version
-   - Node.js and npm versions
-   - Error messages
-   - Steps to reproduce

 ## 🔄 Updates

 To update the project: